 Documentation for the Farm Sector Cash Receipts Estimation

-Why Is a New Cash Receipts Estimation Method Necessary?
+Why Is a Revised Cash Receipts Estimation Method Necessary?

 Each August, ERS produces estimates of the prior year's cash receipts—the cash income the farm sector receives from commodity sales.
 ERS data draw heavily on sales data collected and released to the public by USDA's National Agricultural Statistics Service (NASS).
 However, to protect the confidentiality of individual survey respondents, NASS does not publish detailed sales data for all commodities in all States.
 When these data cannot be published separately for a particular State, NASS maintains confidentiality by combining the data with other unpublished State-level data in an "Other States" grouping.
 This reduces the amount of commodity detail available and limits ERS reporting to approximately 60 percent of each State's cash receipts at the individual commodity level.
 Using this method, it is only possible to publish detailed data on hogs, milk, broilers, rice, wheat, corn, and tobacco.
 As shown in the annual cash receipts by commodity (condensed), U.S. and States table, the remainder of each State's cash receipts are reported only at an aggregated level.